 The NBA trophy was previously known as the NBA Finals trophy but then was renamed after Walter A. Brown in 1964.
 Walter was the original owner of the Boston Celtics and was responsible for merging the NBA and the BAA.
 The trophy was used to award BAA/NBA winning teams from 1947 to 1976.
 It is currently being displayed at the Naismith Memorial Basketball Hall of Fame.
 This American History Museum is dedicated to promoting and preserving the history of basketball.
 It is located at 1000 Hall of Fame Avenue, Springfield, Massachusetts.
 It was the tradition that the winning team would keep the trophy for a year and pass it on to the new winner the following year.
 The team would only get to keep the award if they maintained their position for two or more consecutive years.
 The Boston Celtics held on to the trophy the longest as they managed to win this trophy 11 times.
 Of these eleven times, they won the Walter A. Brown trophy for eight consecutive years.

 In 1984, the trophy was named the Larry O’Brien Championship, after Larry O’Brien, who passed away.
-He was NBA commissioner from 1975 to 1984.
+He was the NBA commissioner from 1975 to 1984.
 He also served as the United States Postmaster General between 1965 and 1968, under President Lyndon B. Johnson.
 The Boston Celtics were the first team to win the renamed trophy in 1984 after defeating the Los Angeles Lakers.
 This trophy, unlike the last, is not passed down from the previous winner to the current winner.
 Instead, a new award is presented to the winning team every year and returned to Tiffany and Co. to have the team’s name and year engraved on it.

 NBA Finals Champions

 The Eastern Conference plays against the Western Conference in the finals, and the winner takes the trophy home.
 However, in 1950, there was an exception to this trend.
-The winner of the Western and Central conference went on to face the Eastern division in the finals.
+The winner of the Western and Central conferences went on to face the Eastern division in the finals.
 The current format, 2-2-1-1-1, used in the NBA finals for home and away games, dictates that the team with a regular-season play on its home court in the first, second, fifth, and seventh game.
 The winning team gets to go home with the Larry O’Brien Championship Trophy.
 The Boston Celtics and the Los Angeles Lakers have stood out.
 The former has won the championship 34 times, while the latter has emerged victorious a whopping 74 times since the series started.